Divorce and Equitable Distribution

 - Alimony and Child support

 - How Your Pre-Nuptial Agreement Can Affect Your Divorce

-Schedule a Free, Confidential Consultation with Divorce Lawyer Blake Rush
+Schedule a Free, Confidential Consultation with a Divorce Lawyer

-To find out more about what you can expect during your divorce, schedule a free, confidential consultation with attorney Blake Rush.
+To find out more about what you can expect during your divorce, schedule a free, confidential consultation with an attorney from the Law Office of Blake W. Rush.
 Call us at (908) 713-9800 or request an appointment online to get started today.